andrmos/mod250-auction/README.md

 In addition, unauthenticated users can view ongoing auctions.

 ### Authentication
-The users are authenticated through a login form.
+The users are authenticated through a login form based on j_security.
 The passwords are SHA256 encrypted.
 We have included two generic user logins:
 - Seller: username: 'seller', password: 'seller'
 - Customer: username: 'customer', password: 'customer'

 ### Installation and setup
-Building is done using Maven.
+Clone project from GitHub.
+Build using Maven.
+The project requires:
-The project requires that the user installs Glasshfish Server v.
+- Installation of Glasshfish Server v.
 4.1.1.
+- Setup of jdbc authentication realm in Glasshfish.
+If you're familiar with Glassfish, this should be straight forward.
+More information can be found here: https://dzone.com/articles/jdbc-realm-and-form-based

 When the project is run, it can be accessed at: 'localhost:8080:mod250_auction'

 ### Authors